 There’s no doubt that the commercial availability of autonomous vehicles will offer a significant upward trend in the automotive industry, both in production and technological application.
 But how will this impact on our marketing efforts, and will it be a positive or negative change?

-From what research tells us across various sources is that there will be an unprecedented opportunity for digital marketers to innovate using new and to-be-established digital marketing techniques/practices.
+From what research tells us across various sources is that there will be an unprecedented opportunity for digital marketers and online marketing agencies to innovate using new and to-be-established digital marketing techniques/practices.
 The full scope of these techniques will emerge in time, though some early insight includes the current ‘Top 10 Digital Marketing Trends”.